aimms/how-to/RetrieveIntermediateResults.rst

 #.
 The intermediate solutions will be stored such that they can be retrieved upon demand.

 #.
-There is no limit to the amount of information passed back to the data session.
+There is no limit to the amount of information that can be passed back to the data session.

 #.
 The messages about the presence of the intermediate solutions are guaranteed to arrive at the data session; even if the data session is temporarily unavailable.